abhay-0912/3d-ai-assistant/README.md

 3D Model
 Model: cute_home_robot.glb
 Stored in: static/models/
-Textures and glTF alternative included.
+Textures and GLTF alternative included.

 License
 This project is licensed under the MIT License.
 See LICENSE.txt.